gguibon/LAKME-SRCMF-visu/README.md

 LAKME-SRCMF-visu
 ===============

-This GUI tool regroup three global usages:
+This GUI tool regroup three ways to graphically view and edit syntactic tagged texts:
--
-- part-of-speech tagging
-- dependency parsing

-It can also be used to format your corpus from the Base de Français Medieval files (Tiger XML or TEI XML).
+- Laucnh MaltEval in a graphical way and with any TSV format
+- Inspect parsing and part of speech tagging errors for any TSV format
+- Quick edit sentence and save the changes using Arborator with any TSV format

+A documentation is included in the program. you can access it by clicking on the book button.

 # Build

 This repo is built using maven, and developped using eclipse.
+To facilitate the build I left the eclipse project AND the maven files.
 In order to build it, please use:

 ```
 mvn clean compile
 mvn package
 ```

+Or just import the project in Eclipse using the maven Eclipse plugin.

 Of course, you can also simply use the JAR file.